uyuni-project/uyuni-rfc/accepted/00060-hub-general.md

     * typical numbers:
       * 3 to 20 Servers with a few thousand clients each ("large data center scenario")
       * a few thousand Servers with 10-20 clients each ("large retailer scenario")
-  * Compatibility: we do not expect non-SUSE OSs soon, but design should accommodate them
+  * Compatibility: all OSs currently supported by Uyuni (may not be all supported in first version)
   * Maintainability: any new component should be designed in a modern way, with containerization/scalability/HA in mind
   * Performance: Server functionality can stripped down in order to achieve smaller hardware footprint